dfa1234/tap/README.md

 After installing yarn :
 ```
+python --version
+#you should have something like 2.7.*
+sudo apt-get install build-essential g++ python-dev
 yarn global add ionic nodemon pm2
+yarn install
 ```

 You need to configure your db password here: